Farkhadov95/game-hub/README.md

-The web application is accessible via this link: https://game-hub-two-snowy.vercel.app/
+The web application is available via this link: https://game-hub-two-snowy.vercel.app/